-Best holiday rental deals in Isle of Lewis and Harris
+Best holiday rental deals on the Isle of Lewis and Harris

-Recommended holiday lettings in Isle of Lewis and Harris
+Recommended holiday lettings on the Isle of Lewis and Harris

-Rent a holiday apartment, home or cottage in Isle of Lewis and Harris: from £40 per night
+Rent a holiday home, apartment or cottage on the Isle of Lewis and Harris from just £38 per night

 Recommended pet-friendly holiday lettings

-Popular holiday rental amenities in Isle of Lewis and Harris
+Popular holiday rental amenities on the Isle of Lewis and Harris

-The weather in Isle of Lewis and Harris
+The Weather on the Isle of Lewis and Harris

 Check out the climate diagram for Lewis and Harris.
-During July, maximum temperatures go up to more than 16° January is the coolest month, with average minimal temperature reaching 2°.
-The rainiest month is July while the driest month is February.
+During July, maximum temperatures climb above 16°.
+January is the coolest month, with the average minimum temperature falling to 2°.
+The rainiest month is July, while the driest month is February.

 Scottish island life with holiday cottages on Lewis and Harris

 Lewis and Harris is the largest island in the Outer Hebrides, situated off the western coast of Scotland, so holiday homes here will provide plenty to keep you and your family entertained.